malys/silverbullet-libraries/src/Theme/theme-malys.md

 ---
 # Malys theme

-Dark theme thought for readibility and productivity.
+Dark theme thought for readability and productivity.

 ## Example
 # 1